Installation#

 script to automatically create an instance for you:

 Next, ssh into your instance.
-It will most likely ask you to install gpu drivers, follow instructions and do so.
+It might ask you to install gpu drivers, follow instructions and do so.

-Once you install the drivers, make sure to restart the instance once you do so to ensure the the ops agent for monitoring is also working.
-You may also need to navigate to the GCP compute instance UI, and under the Observability
+Once you are done, make sure to restart the instance.
+You may also need to navigate to the GCP compute instance UI, and under the

 Manual Setup